williamtroup/Calendar.js/README.md

 ### 1. Options:

 Options (which can be set when initializing, or afterwards) allow you to customize how Calendar.js will look and function.
-YOu can set them manual as follows:
+You can set them manually as follows:

 ```markdown
 <script>